 When creating users keep in mind that users must be unique.
 You cannot use an existing email address as a username or use the same email address for more than one location in the .CSV file.
 Users can be assigned to more than one location, but this cannot be done through the CSV import.
-To create multiple logins for a single location you will need to add the user though the Bullseye admin.
+To create multiple logins for a single location you will need to add the user through the Bullseye admin.
 See Allow Locations to Manage their own Data.

 Once your file is successfully uploaded, you have the option to send the users a welcome email with their login information.

-Go to Manage Locations>Email.
+Go to Manage Locations > Email.
 You should see a list of locations that have a Location Admin assigned.
 Select the locations you want to send the message to.
 Change the Message Type to "New Location Welcome" (See this article to learn more about this default email and how it can be modified).
 Click Send Email.

 Remove Duplicates and Merge Categories

 Data duplication can occur when the exact same data is copied or entered more than once, especially when it is being retrieved from multiple systems.
-If the file you are uploading contains duplicate locations the .CSV import provides two options that will remove duplicate entries during the import:
+If the file you are uploading contains duplicate locations, the .CSV import provides two options that will remove duplicate entries during the import:

 The Remove Duplicates option will look for entries that are duplicated based on the exact match of location name and address information (Address 1, City, State, Postal Code and Country).
 The import will only upload the first unique location and check for duplicates in the rest of the data.